 “We had lost our girlfriends,” I explain.
 “Or, so we thought.”

 We take the subway to Penn Station and wait on the platform saying goodbye.
 It’s a familiar feeling, mirroring the departures from Harvard Square.
 Trudie asks me to whisper how I plan to ravish Jack after they leave.
 I play it off, knowing she will shock Joan with graphic descriptions if I reveal our secrets.
 I whisper that Jack and I have been going through a rough patch with me being away in Hollywood.
 She asks me if I’m cheating on him.
 I tell her I never kiss and tell.
-She’s shocked and takes it as a semi-confession that I’m fooling around.
-She swears that it doesn’t bother her that I have other lovers, as long as they aren’t girls.
-I just thank her and don’t correct her misconception of my slutty ways.
-It’s time for the train to depart.
+She’s shocked and takes it as a semi-confession that I fool around.
+She swears that it does not bother her that I have other lovers, as long as they are not girls.
+I just thank her and fail to correct her misconception of my slutty ways.
+It is time for the train to depart.
 Longing kisses overcome any suspicions of a deceitful heart.
-I promise to call more regularly once I’m back in Hollywood.
-She is surprised that I had my own phone when I write her the number.
+I promise to call more regularly once I get back to Hollywood.
+She is surprised that I have my own phone when I write her the number.

 “Are you really coming back to Harvard?” she asks.